 For Example, two certification expiration dates are shown below:

 Medical Laboratory Scientist (MLS) – Expiration October 2013

 Specialist in Blood Banking (SBB) – Expiration March 2014

-Step 1: Choose the earliest certification maintenance (CM) end date.
+Step 1: Choose the earliest credential maintenance (CM) end date.
 This will be the CM end date you will use in the future for both certifications.
 Why the earliest end date?
 You must complete all points within a three-year period.
 If you chose March 2014 as the CM end date, your MLS certification would expire before then.